TajaKuzman/Genre-Datasets-Comparison/README.md

 * 'Informational Persuasion': 'A12 (promotion)': 0.40, 'A1 (argumentative)': 0.185, 'A17 (review)': 0.258
 * 'Spoken': 'A1 (argumentative)': 0.30, 'A11 (personal)': 0.278, 'A17 (review)': 0.252

+### GINCO/MT-GINCO and CORE labels

+The analysis showed that the predictions of GINCO and MT-GINCO on CORE texts are mostly the same - the GINCO and MT-GINCO predictions differ only in case of 265 instances (18% of instances).

 ## Training on the joint schema